 Frequently Asked Questions

-SmartBarley is not only a technology platform for our growers, but also a reflection of AB InBev’s Dream through bringing growers together to create value for their farms and our supply chain, ensuring we can continue to procure high quality malt barley to produce the beers that our consumers love.
+SmartBarley is not only a technology platform to engage with our growers, but also a reflection of AB InBev’s Dream through bringing growers together to create value for their farms and our supply chain, ensuring we can continue to procure high quality malt barley to produce the beers that our consumers love.

 It starts with benchmarking.
-Growers participating in SmartBarley complete a review with our agronomist after harvest, capturing key barley production characteristics and practices for an individual field.
+Growers participating in SmartBarley complete a review with our agronomist, capturing key barley production characteristics and practices for an individual field.

 Any grower who contracted malt barley with AB InBev or a local affiliate within the current or previous season, and harvested the barley to specification, can participate.

 The primary aim of SmartBarley is to provide a platform for exchanging malt barley best practices that help our growers improve their productivity, profitability and natural resource efficiency.